 - 40.5 percent of mechanical ventilation lasts 8 days or longer

 - Ventilator-associated events, such as pneumonia and acute respiratory distress, are associated with longer ventilator days, hospital stays, and higher mortality rates compared to patients without these events

 “Our ventilator-associated event rate went from 16.04 per 1,000 vent days in May 2014 to 5.43 in April 2015.
 I believe that getting ICU patients walking and decreasing their sedation is the biggest thing that’s going to help their outcomes.”

 - Kassie Basnight, R.N., B.S.N., Nurse Manager, Tampa General Hospital

 This initiative leverages the capabilities of other leaders in the field, including faculty from Harvard Pilgrim Health Care Institute for their scientific expertise, and MHA Keystone Center for program support and coordination.

-If your team is already participating in this project, or to review presentations, tools and other content from it, visit the CUSP for Mechanically Ventilated Patients project portal.
+If your team is already participating in this project, visit the CUSP for Mechanically Ventilated Patients project portal.